stevebelton/stevebelton.github.io/index.md

 What I thought I would do in this post is to show you how to run a cool little Go application that acts as simple RESTful API service for a Book application.
 This application was written by Brad Traversy and is demonstrated/explained in his [YouTube video](https://youtu.be/SonwZ6MF5BE) and demonstrates the [Gorilla MUX router](http://www.gorillatoolkit.org/pkg/mux).

-First off, we need to clone the sample repository:
+First off, we need to download a copy of the application.
+#### Clone GitHub Repository
 ```
 $ git clone https://github.com/bradtraversy/go_restapi
 ```
-You can run and test this locally with:
+You can run and test this locally.
+#### Run the Go application
 ```
 $ go get github.com/gorilla/mux
 $ go run main.go
 ```
 This will install the Gorilla Mux router and start a web server, listening on port 8000.
-If you browser to http://localhost:8000/books you should see the 2 sample books being served as JSON.
+If you browse to http://localhost:8000/books you should see the 2 sample books being served as JSON.
 Press CTRL-C to stop the application before continuing.

 In order to run this application in Docker, we need to create a Docker file in the same directory with the following contents:
 ```